-The site is situated in an isolated location that is a substantial distance from the nearest urban centres of Clermont to the south and Moranbah to the east.
-The nearest residential dwellings to the temporary STP and temporary fuel storage facility will be the Rail Camp 2 accommodation blocks adjacent to the activities.
+The site is situated in an isolated location that is a substantial distance from the nearest urban centres of Clermont to the south, Moranbah to the east and Belyando to the north-east.
+The nearest residential dwellings to the temporary STP and temporary fuel storage facility will be the Rail Camp 3 accommodation blocks adjacent to the activities.
 These blocks are anticipated to be a distance greater than 20m from the STP and fuel storage area so as to provide for adequate noise level reduction at the accommodation blocks from these sources.